Skip to content

 One major thing I liked was that the show doesn’t make a big deal of Klaus’s sexuality.
 Sure, it’s a large part of his crazy, impulsive, fantastical personality, but it doesn’t create any drama with his family or cause unnecessary plot obstacles.
 In fact, there are several instances when Diego “Number Two” or one of the others would ask about Klaus’s past during the period when they all drifted apart, and showed no surprise when Klaus admitted that his longest relationship had been mere weeks and that he’d only stayed because “he made the most fantastic osso buco”.

-In addition, while there are a few sarcastic quips here and there about the way Klaus chooses to dress — as you can see when Allison “Number Three” asks about her skirt in the trailer — no one talks down to him or criticizes his wardrobe choices throughout the course of the series.
-Don’t get me wrong, Klaus’s relationship with his family is tense, but it has nothing to do with his sexuality and everything to do with his addictions and occasional selfishness.
+In addition, while there are a few sarcastic quips here and there about the way Klaus chooses to dress — as you can see when Allison “Number Three” asks about her skirt in the trailer — no one talks down to him or criticizes his wardrobe choices throughout the series.
+Don’t get me wrong; Klaus’s relationship with his family is tense, but it has nothing to do with his sexuality and everything to do with his addictions and occasional selfishness.

 In an interview with Digital Spy, Robert Sheehan, who plays Klaus, describes how proud he was to be able to portray Klaus in a way that could inspire others who might be questioning their sexuality.